Lafa0x9-Hackathon/lafa0x9/projects/ssomai.md

 Who are your main competitors
 --------------

-There are many micro banking services & solutions available in the market, and the main competitors can vary depending on the specific needs and requirements of a business.
+There are many services & solutions available in the market, and the main competitors can vary depending on the specific needs and requirements of a business.
 However, some of the most well-known and widely used solutions include: